raspberrypilearning/parent-detector/worksheet.md

 For example: `omxplayer 2014-02-11_10.24.18.h264 -o hdmi`

-## Stealth mode
+## What next?

+You have completed your parent detector, but why not try taking it to another level

 You have probably noticed the red LED on the camera board comes on when you start your Python program.
-This will be quite noticeable to any would-be intruder so it's a good idea to disable it.
+This might attract the attention of any would-be intruder so it's a good idea to disable it.
 This can be done by editing the Raspberry Pi configuration file.
 Enter the command below:

 ```bash
 sudo nano /boot/config.txt